The PrimitiveWays Clan

 PrimitiveWays began in 1998 and is produced by

-Dino works as a Naturalist for the East Bay Regional Park District.
+Dino works as a Naturalist for a regional park.
 He has written articles for the Bulletin of Primitive Technology periodical and the Wilderness Way magazine.
-Dino has taught workshops and presented demonstrations of indigenous skills at the Oakland Museum in Oakland, the Miwok Archaeological Preserve of Marin at the Point Reyes National Seashore, the Indian Education Center in Marysville, Ohlone Day at Henry Cowell Redwoods State Park, The Gathering of Ohlone Peoples at Coyote Hills Regional Park, the Native California Fall Gathering at San Luis Reservoir State Recreation Area, the Maidu Museum in Roseville, the United Auburn Indian Community in Auburn, the Santa Cruz Indian Council in Watsonville, the Rattlesnake Rendezvous at Sunol Regional Wilderness, the Coyote Hills Knap-In at Coyote Hills Regional Park, the Buckeye Gathering in Forestville, Winter Count in Arizona and the Rabbitstick Rendezvous in Idaho.
+Dino has taught workshops and presented demonstrations of indigenous skills at the Oakland Museum in Oakland, the Miwok Archaeological Preserve of Marin at the Point Reyes National Seashore, the Indian Education Center in Marysville, Ohlone Day at Henry Cowell Redwoods State Park, The Gathering of Ohlone Peoples at Coyote Hills Regional Park, the Native California Fall Gathering at San Luis Reservoir State Recreation Area, the Maidu Museum in Roseville, the United Auburn Indian Community in Auburn, the Santa Cruz Indian Council in Watsonville, the Middletown Rancheria in Middletown, the Rattlesnake Rendezvous at Sunol Regional Wilderness, the Coyote Hills Knap-In at Coyote Hills Regional Park, the Yosemite Knap-In at Yosemite National Park, the Buckeye Gathering in California, Winter Count in Arizona and the Rabbitstick Rendezvous in Idaho.
+Dino has done presentations on ethnobotany at Cal State East Bay in Hayward.
 He was also an aikido instructor at the Enbukan Dojo.

-Dino is teaching classes on Stone Age technology and indigenous skills through his "Skills of the Past" workshops.
+Dino is teaching classes on indigenous skills, Stone Age technology and wilderness survival competence through his "Skills of the Past" workshops.
 The old saying, "Know truth by your own direct experience", is basic to learning any skill.
 You learn by observing, deducing and applying, which leads to a deeper understanding and respect of life and the environment.
 Start your journey with "shoshin", a beginner's mind.

 Dino Labiste can be contacted at KahikoArts@yahoo.com